Skip to main content

 For more information on the Occupational Therapy program at UND, visit the School of Medicine & Health Sciences.

-Pre-Occupational Therapy at UND
+Pre-Occupational Therapy Program at UND

 • Hands-on learning emphasized in all stages of your studies, including anatomy with cadaver lab.